Business Recovery Options: Administration vs Liquidation

 Secured Creditors: Their rights and interests often dictate whether a company enters administration or liquidation.

-Company's Operations and Affairs: Assessing whether restructuring can stabilize the business or if winding up is necessary.
+Company's Operations and Affairs: Assessing whether restructuring can stabilise the business or if winding up is necessary.

 Each factor plays a pivotal role in determining the appropriate recovery strategy.